AGLS Board Terms of reference

 Unless otherwise agreed, members are considered agency representatives (rather than representing themselves).

-The First Assistant Secretary of the Legal Services Policy Division in AGD (or their delegate) will serve as a standing board member.
+The First Assistant Secretary of the Legal Services and Royal Commissions Division in AGD (or their delegate) will serve as a standing board member.

 This will ensure continuity and support the AGD Secretary to set the direction for the AGLS, in consultation with the board.

-A senior executive representative from the Government Division of the Department of the Prime Minister and Cabinet is invited to participate in all board meetings.
+A senior executive representative from the Government Division of the Department of the Prime Minister and Cabinet, and a senior representative from the Australian Government Solicitor, are invited to participate in all board meetings.

 An agency head must provide their written endorsement for any board nominations from their agency.

-The Secretary of AGD, or their delegate, will appoint all board members, based on the advice of the Office of Legal Services Coordination, AGD.
+The Secretary of AGD, or their delegate, will appoint all board members, based on the advice of the Office of Legal Services Coordination, AGD (OLSC).

 This provision does not apply to the standing board member.

-Board members cannot serve for more than two consecutive terms unless invited by the Secretary of AGD to do so.
+Board members cannot serve for more than 2 consecutive terms unless invited by the Secretary of AGD to do so.

 Board members are required to resign if they leave the Commonwealth.